danburzo/selery/CONTRIBUTING.md

 ## Topics for contributors

+### Setting up shop

+Clone the repository and run `npm install` to fetch all the project dependencies.

+Available npm scripts:

+- `npm run test` — run all tests;
+- `npm run build` — bundle for all targets (browsers, Node.js, and ES modules);
+- `npm run lint` — lint the code with `eslint`.

 ### Creating a selector test-case

 The `test/testcases` folder contains a set of test-cases with which we can verify the output of the `selery.tokenize()`, `selery.parse()` and `selery.serialize()` methods.
 A test-case file in this location must end in `.case.js` in order to be evaluated.